appkeep/laravel-appkeep/README.md

 [App:keep](https://appkeep.co) is a monitoring solution.
 It's very easy to install and has a small footprint.
 The monitors run in a scheduled artisan command and submit the results to App:keep servers over a secure connection.

-Using App:keep's UI, you can monitor many Laravel applications from a single interface, receive Slack or email alerts, and more.
+Using App:keep, you can monitor multiple Laravel applications from a single dashboard, receive Slack or email alerts, and more.
 It's still being actively developed.
 [Join our private beta.](https://appkeep.co)

 ## Documentation